 - A state or period of mutual concord between governments.
 A pact or agreement to end hostilities between those who have been at war or in a state of enmity.

+What about biblical peace?
 When we look into what peace means throughout scripture we will find that it has a broader meaning than we have in English.
-The Hebrew for peace is Shalom and is found 237 times in the Old Testament.
+The Hebrew word for peace is Shalom and is found 237 times in the Old Testament.
 Its root “slm” means “to be complete, sound, or whole”.
 According to the Bible dictionary, shalom is defined as:

 - Wholeness of life or body